 The comprehensive DMS program covers abdomen, small parts, obstetrics-gynecology and vascular sonography.
 It provides classroom learning, hands-on training and clinical externship.
-There is a competitive selection process for acceptance into the DMS program.
-Application deadline is May 1 prior to beginning the Fall Semester.
+It leads to an Associate in Applied Science.
+There is also an Echocardiography Certificate Program for working sonographers.
+There is a competitive selection process for acceptance into the DMS Program and Echo Certificate Program.

 The EMS program provides students with the theoretical and practical preparation to qualify for the entry-level EMS workforce.
 There are four levels of EMS training – Emergency Medical Responder, Emergency Medical Technician, Advanced EMT and Paramedic.
 Certificates and an Associate in Applied Science degree are available.

 The Medical Assistant Program provides training in administrative and clinical duties that will be beneficial to healthcare practices and its patients.
 The program offers both a certificate and an Associate in Applied Science.
 It is taught at Gadsden State Cherokee.

 Medical lab professionals provide service and research in rapidly-changing and dynamic healthcare delivery systems.
 The program is five semesters with training in hematology, blood bank, microbiology, serology/immunology, phlebotomy and other routine testing areas.
 Deadline for application is July 1 of the year the student will begin the program.